 What to do during a power outage

 So the lights are out and … you’re home.
-Now’s the time to put all your prep work to use and bundle up.
+Now’s the time to put all your prep work to use.

 - If you’re concerned about preserving the battery life of your flashlights, hand-crank flashlights are a good alternative (and a good backup).

 - Don’t open the refrigerator or freezer door if you can help it.
 Refrigerated food can stay cold (and safe for consumption) for up to 4 hours, while frozen food can last up to 48 hours if the freezer is densely packed (or 24 hours if it’s less packed).
 For more on food safety in an emergency, check out these guidelines from the USDA.